cardano-scaling/hydra/docs/docs/getting-started/installation.md

     </TerminalWindow>
     ````

-1. To run integration tests, we need to install `cardano-node` & `cardano-cli` v1.32.0-rc2 to path.
+1. To run integration tests & benchmarks, do install a recent `cardano-node` to the path.
 For example, see the official doc [here](https://developers.cardano.org/docs/get-started/installing-cardano-node).

 1. Build and test everything: